Stephen Decatur Sr.: Life

-On October 12, 1799, he was inducted as a Mason in St. John's Lodge #1 in Newport, Rhode Island.

 In 1800, Decatur commissioned Philadelphia, the very vessel that his son later burned several months after it ran aground and was captured near Tripoli harbor in 1803.

 In accordance with the Peace Establishment Act of 1801, which greatly reduced the United States Army and Navy, Decatur was discharged from the Navy on October 22, 1801.

 He died in 1808, at his country home "Millsdale" in Frankford, Pennsylvania.
 He is interred next to his famous son at St. Peter's Church in Philadelphia.